-♦ KPE 200H Physical Culture and the Human Condition
+♦ KPE 200H Physical Culture and the Human

 This course places the study of physical culture alongside key social scientific debates regarding the ways in which human life is organized, produced, reproduced and experienced by people.
-Attention is given to how studies of physical culture provide answers to universal social scientific questions such as what it means to be human and live as a social being; the nature of the human self; whether or not people are free in society; the bases injustice in society; and, how societies change through long-term historical processes.
-A range of sociological, philosophical, cultural studies and social psychological theories (including classical and contemporary theories) are used to illustrate sport and physical culture's role as mediators of core social values and conduits of dominant structuring forces in society such as market capitalism, consumerism, technologization, rationalism, and the medicalization of everyday life.
+Attention is given to how studies of physical culture provide answers to universal social scientific questions such as what it means to be human and live in a society structured by power relations that privilege some and form the bases of injustice for others.
+A range of sociological, philosophical, humanities, and cultural studies are used to illustrate sport and physical culture's role as mediators of core social values and conduits of dominant structuring forces in society such as historical and political relations of colonialism, racism, classism and gender, market capitalism, consumerism, technologization, rationalism, and the medicalization of everyday life.

-Two lecture hours and one tutorial hour per week.
+Two lecture hours and one tutorial/mini lecture hour per week.